 Bond Insurance and Credit Ratings: A small percentage of municipal bond issuers include a repayment protection feature—most often bond insurance—to insure their bonds at the time they are issued.
 A bond with insurance generally is able to come to market with a higher credit rating, making the bond more attractive to buyers, and at the same time lowering the issuing cost to the municipality.
 The protection can shield an investor from default risk to the extent that the protection provider promises to buy the bonds back or to take over payments of interest and principal if the issuer defaults.

 However, any guarantees are only as sound as the protection agent/insurance company that makes them.
 For this reason, when considering an insured bond, be sure to take into account the credit rating and long-term viability of the bond insurer.

 Interest Rate Risk

 Municipal bonds are also subject to interest rate risk, which is the risk that an increase in interest rates may reduce the market value of a bond you hold.
 Interest rate risk—also referred to as market risk—increases the longer you hold a bond.
 This is especially true if you purchase a bond when interest rates are at or near historically low rates, as they have been recently.
 Rising interest rates generally make new bonds more attractive because they earn a higher rate of return.
-Interest rate risk and other risk factors are described more fully in FINRA's Smart Bond Investing and FINRA's Investor Alert, Duration—What an Interest Rate Hike Could Do to Your Bond Portfolio.
+Interest rate risk and other risk factors are described more fully in FINRA's information on Bonds and FINRA's Investor Alert, Duration—What an Interest Rate Hike Could Do to Your Bond Portfolio.